 In the early days of healthcare IT, clinical documentation was done on mainframe-connected terminals, and later on Windows-based clients running on individual PCs.
 About the only data that was shared from these platforms was to billing services.
 Competing systems were built on different platforms with different programming languages; all by humans who have different ideas on what these systems should focus on.
 As healthcare IT has evolved, the number and scope of connected systems has exploded.
 Today’s hospitals typically have more than one hundred systems that need to communicate with each other, not to mention the ever-increasing number of devices within the healthcare setting, and the addition of consumer based devices like Fitbits.

-This all means that Healthcare IT systems need to become more adept at exchanging data between lots of devices and other systems.
-This concept is called interoperability.
+This all means that healthcare IT systems need to become more adept at exchanging data between lots of devices and other systems.
+This concept is called clinical interoperability.

 Levels Of Interoperability

 The Healthcare Information and Management System Society (HIMSS) has come up with three levels to define what qualifies as interoperability: